 Our firm has several attorneys accredited before the VA, including Travis N. Barrick, Esq., who is also admitted to practice before the Court of Appeals for Veterans Claims in Washington, DC and is a Sustaining Member of the National Organization of Veterans Advocates (NOVA).

-Our role as veterans’ advocates is to assist the veteran in identifying viable claims and obtaining credible and competent evidence in support of those claims.
+Our role as veterans’ advocates is to assist the veteran in identifying viable claims and obtaining the credible, competent evidence in support of those claims.

-The VA is arguably one of the largest bureaucracies in history.
-Currently, the VA has 850,000 active claims, 500,000 of which are more than 18 months old.
+The VA is arguably one of the largest bureaucracies in human history.
+Currently, the VA has in excess of 850,000 active claims, 500,000 of which are more than 18 months old.
 Efforts to streamline the process have run into significant bureaucratic resistance.
-Our attorneys and paralegals are experienced at helping veterans navigate this process from preparation of an Original Claim, through appeal at the Regional Office, Board of Veterans Appeals and to the Court of Appeal of Veterans Claims.
+Our attorneys and paralegals are experienced at helping veterans navigate the entire process, from preparation of an original claim through appeal at the Regional Office, Board of Veterans Appeals and Court of Appeal of Veterans Claims.

-We are here to assist throughout all the steps in the entire process.
-These steps may include:
+We are here to assist throughout all the steps in the entire process, such as: